ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_guide.rst

 multiple populations.
 To use multiple populations, you must set ``:ref:`BRKGA::BrkgaParams.num_independent_populations
 <doxid-class_b_r_k_g_a_1_1_brkga_params_1a9a4a99536f6b755ceb07b54d784f8926>```
-with 2 ou more populations, and build the BRKGA algorithm from such parameters.
+with 2 or more populations, and build the BRKGA algorithm from such parameters.

 The immigration process is implemented by